CodeByDex/PutASporkInIt/README.md

 ## Tests

 To run tests on this project, follow these steps:
-Feeling creating?
+Feeling creative?
 Go to `Dashboard` and add your own recipes for other users to use!
 Browse all of your favorite recipes from the `Dashboard`.
 Testing instructions coming in a future update.